 - And much more!

-And of course, a lot of social activities with other Danish students as well as networking events with local students and professionals.
+And of course, a lot of social activities with the other students as well as networking events with local students and professionals.

 We will require: